Marx-wrld/Port-sniffer/README.md

-# Rust-chat-App
+# Cli-Chat-App
-A real-time chat app built with Rust and React, that offers functionality for chat, checking user status, and indicating when a user is typing.
-We’ll use WebSockets to enable the two-way client-server communication.
+Implementing a terminal chat app using publish and subscribe messaging way of service.